Adjustment to Cancer: Anxiety and Distress (PDQ®)–Patient Version

 Individual (one-to-one) and group counseling have been shown to help people with cancer who have adjustment disorders.
 Counseling may include treatment that focuses on the person's thoughts, feelings, and behaviors.

 People who are having trouble adjusting to cancer should try counseling before medicine.
 Counseling may not help everyone, and some people may have a mental health disorder, such as severe anxiety or major depression.
-These people may need an antianxiety or antidepressant medicine along with counseling.
-For more information, see Depression.
+These people may need antianxiety or antidepressant medicine along with counseling.
+Learn more about Depression.

 For some people, anxiety may feel like it is more than they can handle and this may affect their cancer treatment.

-People are more likely to have anxiety disorders during cancer treatment if they have any of the following:
+People are more likely to have anxiety disorders during cancer treatment if they have:

 An anxiety disorder diagnosis is based on how symptoms of anxiety affect the person's quality of life, what kinds of symptoms began since the cancer diagnosis or treatment, when the symptoms occur, and how long they last.

-In addition to anxiety caused by a cancer diagnosis, the following may cause an anxiety disorder in people with cancer:
+In addition to anxiety caused by a cancer diagnosis, other causes of anxiety disorder in people with cancer may include:

 Anxiety from these causes is usually managed by treating the cause of the anxiety.